 Outcomes of the Prospectus Examination

 The prospectus examination can have any one of three outcomes.
 (1) The student can pass, in which case, the dissertation research is approved subject to such restrictions and recommendations as the committee may require.
-(2) The student may pass conditionally, in which case he or she must satisfy certain conditions before the proposal is approved.
+A passing mark on the prospectus exam shall be awarded only if a simple majority of committee members assent.
+(2) The student may pass conditionally, in which case they must satisfy certain conditions before the proposal is approved.
 (3) The student may fail.
 In the case of failure, the committee may also decide whether or not the student may submit a new prospectus on the same topic.

 Foreign Language and Research Techniques